Euchie23/SquidStock/Case_Study.md

 - CPUE shows a **weak correlation** with simulated biomass
 - Model limitations: No aggregation, migration, or habitat-driven catchability effects
 - Implication: CPUE alone can be misleading for operational decisions

 ---

+### Decision Implication

+Under baseline conditions, the model suggests gradual biomass decline despite low exploitation, indicating that relying solely on CPUE could mask underlying stock pressure.
+Under moderate warming, projected biomass gains should be treated cautiously as an upper-bound estimate.

+**Management takeaway:**
+- Avoid relying on raw CPUE as a proxy for abundance
+- Use standardized CPUE and scenario-based modeling together
+- Treat warming-driven productivity gains as uncertain and monitor cold-water feeding dynamics closely

+---